 Customized to your car preference

 Subaru All-Wheel Drive came in 5 different configurations depending on the Subaru model you were interested in.
-Instead of letting consumers sort through all of that information on their own, the site was had logic built into it so it would customize everything from the home page to the All-Wheel Drive content it would display.
+Instead of letting consumers sort through all of that information on their own, the site had logic built into it so it would customize everything from the home page to the All-Wheel Drive content it would display.

 What’s the difference?